MENTEE EXPRESSION OF INTEREST – 2023

 The first meeting is an important meeting where mentors and mentees get to know the background of each other and discuss how best to work together.

-An NICE analysis document, asking the mentee to outline their strengths and weaknesses in various business and management skills, is given to the mentee to complete and return to the mentor prior to the first meeting.
-This will provide some or all of the framework to establish programme objectives for the mentee.
+A NICE analysis document, (Needs, Interests, Concerns, Expectations) asking the mentee to outline their strengths and weaknesses in various business and management skills, is given to the mentee to complete and return to the mentor prior to the first meeting.
+This will provide some or all of the framework to establish program objectives for the mentee.

 Final Meeting and Graduation: